latentspace7/raid/README.md

-# 📰 Reddit AI News Digest
+# 📰 Reddit AI Digest

 A Python application that automatically fetches posts from multiple subreddits of your choosing, generates AI-powered summaries using Claude AI, and sends beautifully formatted email digests to your email.